wulfy23/rpi4/README.md

 - https://github.com/wulfy23/rpi4/issues

-it's probably the least I can do to attempt to build images which contain critical fixes for CVE's and whatsnot
+it's probably the least I can do to attempt to build images which contain critical fixes for CVE's or key bumps

 anticipate degradation in master based builds and potential discontinuation of them, leaving only release builds available
 - factory images if present are primarily for use by existing users of the build